ItaloCarlosMartinsBresciani/simple_calculation/README.md

-Alguns programas antigos feitos em python
+Some old programs in python